-Hence, we can express the contact lens axial displacement $\eta_z(r)$ as follows, under the assumption that the deformed contact lens conforms to the deformed eye surface,
+Hence, we can express the contact lens axial displacement $\eta_z(r)$ as follows, under the assumption that the deformed contact lens conforms to the deformed eye surface:

-where $g$ is reference shape of the lens posterior curve (i.e., before being placed on the eye), sketched in Figure~\ref{fig:contact}, and described in the Supplementary material, Section~\ref{sec:supp_lens}.
+where $g$ is reference shape of the lens posterior curve (i.e., before being placed on the eye), which is sketched in Figure~\ref{fig:contact} and described in the Appendix, Section~\ref{sec:supp_lens}.

-To find the unknown function, $\eta_r(r)$, or $R_{lens}(r) = r + \eta_r(r)$, we derive a system of nonlinear ordinary differential equations representing the Euler-Lagrange equations associated with minimizing the energy functional of the contact lens system:
+To find the unknown function, $\eta_r(r)$, or $R_{lens}(r) = r + \eta_r(r)$, Maki and Ross~\cite{maki2014new,ross2016existence} derived a system of non-linear ordinary differential equations which represent the Euler-Lagrange equations associated with minimizing the energy functional of the contact lens system as follows:

-for $r\in[0,\mathfrak{R}_{lens}]$, where $T(r)$ is a scaled radial tension, $\tau(r)$ is the thickness of the contact lens, and $\sigma_{lens}$ is the Poisson's ratio of the contact lens.
-Note that the first derivatives in Eqs.~\eqref{eq:odeT}-\eqref{eq:odeRl} should be interpreted in terms of the reference radial lens coordinate $r$.
-The boundary conditions of Eqs.~\eqref{eq:odeT}-\eqref{eq:odeRl} are
+for $r\in[0,\mathfrak{R}_{lens}]$, where $\tau(r)$ is the thickness of the contact lens, and $\sigma_{lens}$ is the Poisson's ratio of the contact lens. $T(r)$ is the contact lens radial tension scaled by the thickness of the lens $\tau(r)$, the radial coordinate $r$, and the lens material parameters; for more details, see Ross and Maki~\cite{ross2016existence}.
+The boundary conditions of Eqs~\eqref{eq:odeT}--\eqref{eq:odeRl} are as follows: